-Our guide discusses the general requirements set by most lenders when they determine if you’re eligible for a loan.
-While every lender is different and there’s no guarantee you’ll be approved for a loan, making your application as flawless as possible is a good start to finding a loan that works for you — and you may be approved for.
+You may be wondering, “Am I eligible for a loan?”
+Whether it’s secured or unsecured, fixed rate or variable, for $3,000 or $50,000 — you’ll likely need to meet some general personal loan eligibility criteria to qualify.
+We discuss the general requirements set by most lenders.
+While every lender is different and there’s no guarantee you’ll be approved, making your application as flawless as possible is a good start to finding a loan that works for you — and one you may be approved for.

-Every loan application is different, but many lenders want to make sure these five areas are strong before they approve your loan request.
+Every applicant is different, but many lenders want to make sure these areas are strong when determining your personal loan eligibility.

 Nearly every lender will require that you earn a steady income.
 This is to ensure you have the ability to make the minimum monthly repayments set by your loan contract.
 While some will allow any income amount, larger loans may require that you make a certain minimum amount before you can apply.